Patient professional reference

-This article is focused on the management of Parkinson's disease (PD).
-See the separate article on Parkinsonism and Parkinson's Disease for further discussion of PD.
+This article is focused on the management of Parkinson's disease.
+See the separate Parkinsonism and Parkinson's Disease article for further discussion of Parkinson's disease.

 Treatment, as always, should be tailored to the needs of the individual.
 Patients should be helped to make informed decisions about their care, and try to involve the carers as much as the patient will allow.